nation3/law/Constitution.linked.md

 a) The DAO shall elect Guardian Guild members once a year on the [%Guardian Guild Elections Day].
 The DAO reserves the right to set a different date and frequency of elections during the first year of the Guardian Guild's existence.
 #) The DAO shall not elect or dismiss a Guardian Guild member arbitrarily.
 #) The DAO shall dismiss a Guardian Guild member in case of breach or finalization, as described in the Guardian Guild Contract.
 A new election shall be run to elect a new member to replace the dismissed one.

+### Temporary transition toward Guardian Guild
+The Meta Guild will assume all roles and responsibilities assigned to the Guardian Guild within this document until the Guardian Guild is operational and a Meta Proposal is passed to define the Guardian Guild Multisig Address and remove this clause.
+Until then, the DAO and the Meta Guild shall do their best to oversee the work of contributors and handle their payments in the absence of funding streams.

 ### Representation Powers
 The DAO may appoint Citizen(s) as Representatives of Nation3 in order to strengthen partnerships or diplomatic relations with other states or aligned projects.
 Any act of Representation shall be delimited to the scope determined by the DAO, and any actions taken by Representatives outside this scope shall be their individual responsibility.